wsun19/Android-Workshop/README.md

 Now, we're going to base this app around a list of content.

-In your build.gradle (Module: app) file, add this line to your dependencies section
+In the project view, under Gradle Scripts, in your build.gradle (Module: app) file, add this line to your dependencies section.
+Then, sync if necessary.
 ```
 implementation 'com.android.support:recyclerview-v7:28.0.0-alpha1'
 ```